apubcc/LinkedOutAndAbout/README.md

 **🌟 Transparent Networking:** With meticulous tracking of bias metrics for each dataset.
 By addressing the root cause of discriminatory outcomes, we're creating a platform where authenticity and transparency flourish.

-**🚀 Empowered Connections:** LinkedOutAndAbout gives you the power to control your networking destiny.
-Your data is truly yours, freeing you from centralized control and bias.
-Forge connections that reflect your skills and aspirations, unburdened by external factors.

 **🌐 Global Inclusivity:** Geographical limitations are a thing of the past.
 Our decentralized approach lets you connect with professionals from around the world, promoting inclusivity and diversity like never before.

-**🔒 Data Ownership:** We believe that your professional data belongs to you.
-With LinkedOutAndAbout, you have complete ownership and control over your personal information, ensuring privacy and data security.

 **✨ Empowered Professional Narrative:** Showcase your achievements, skills, and aspirations without the shadow of bias.
 LinkedOutAndAbout empowers you to shape your professional narrative and shine on your own terms.